vrjkmr/song2vec/README.md

 As can be seen above, the model was able to learn the similarity between John Mayer's cover and Tom Petty's original version, even though both tracks do not appear close to each other in the dataset.
 John Mayer's cover appears in position 4602 and Tom Petty's original appears in position 206.

 ### Project directory structure

+The project is organized in such a way that experiments can be run for different hyperparameter settings.
+Results and models from each experiment are stored in the `experiments` directory.

 ```
 .